State Victim Assistance Academy

 Yes.
 There is some work that needs to be done before the in-person training days.
 Specifically, learners are required to:

-- Identify key victim resources (e.g., written information, electronic databases, lists of partners, experienced colleagues) that exist in your office.
+- Identify and document key victim resources (e.g., written information, electronic databases, lists of partners, experienced colleagues) that exist in your office

-- Identify the office policy or practice regarding when and to whom to refer victims for complementary needs (e.g., victim attorneys, victim advocates in another organization).
+- Identify and document office policies/practices regarding when and to whom to refer victims for complementary needs (e.g., victim attorneys, victim advocates in other organizations, mental health professionals)

-- Read the “Vision of a Graduate” and after self-reflecting identify three (3) areas of strength you already bring to being an advocate and three (3) areas in which you hope to grow.
+- Read the “Vision of a Graduate” document and identify preliminary areas of personal strength and areas in which to grow

 When do I have to do the pre-work and online learning?